ofdryads/miniageOS/README.md

 ## What is it *not*?
 - A launcher
 - "Screen time"-like restrictions
+- Temporary, reversible commands that disable certain apps, which are trivially re-enabled in Settings or when the phone gets an update
+- A fork of LineageOS (it builds the official, up-to-date LineageOS, with modifications being made at build time)

+## What it does
+- Builds the system image without the default browser *or* the fallback browser
+- Compiles with a custom hosts file so that your phone will "hard-block" any domains you choose
+- Optionally sets the phone to grayscale and night mode (blue light filter)
+- Pulls the most recent LineageOS updates and device-specific vendor updates from their official sources before building each time, so the phone stays up to datend only does what you need it to do for day-to-day life.

+## What is this?
+Scripts, and resources used by those scripts to do what it does (see "What it does")

+## What is it *not*?
+- A launcher
+- "Screen time"-like restrictions
-- Temporary, reversible commands that disable user-facing apps which are trivially re-enabled in Settings or when the phone gets an update
+- Temporary, reversible commands that disable certain apps, which are trivially re-enabled in Settings or when the phone gets an update
-- A fork of LineageOS
+- A fork of LineageOS (it builds the official, up-to-date LineageOS, with modifications being made at build time)

 ## What it does
 - Builds the system image without the default browser *or* the fallback browser